Kitware/iMSTK/Documentation/userguide/contributing.rst

    (Failures can be introduced by intervening commits in other merges or by additional platform tests performed by dashboards that only test the master branch.)

-Using SimMedTK from another project
+Using iMSTK from another project
 ===================================

 .. todo::

-  SimMedTK does not currently export a SimMedTKConfig.cmake file like it should.
+  iMSTK does not currently export a iMSTKConfig.cmake file like it should.

-Extending SimMedTK
+Extending iMSTK
 ==================

-See the tutorials for in-depth guides on how to extend SimMedTK in certain obvious directions,
+See the tutorials for in-depth guides on how to extend iMSTK in certain obvious directions,

 * Preparing a scene for a simulation